samuelcolvin/watchfiles/README.rst

 reload, see *custom watchers* below.

-The signature of ``arun_process`` is almost identical to ``run_process`` except that the ``callback`` argument if provide must be a coroutine, not a function.
+The signature of ``arun_process`` is almost identical to ``run_process`` except that the optional ``callback`` argument must be a coroutine, not a function.

 Custom Watchers
 ...............